lisekarimi/snapr/docs/index.md

 - `.env` files for secure management of API keys and secrets
 - Unit testing implemented with `pytest`
-- PEP8 compliance enforced via Ruff and Black
+- PEP8 compliance enforced via Ruff
 - Makefile with all essential project commands
 - Pre-commit hooks for code quality, security, and dependency consistency
 - Environment distinction between production and development